|Partner Institution/Organization Homepage:||Click to visit|

 Passport and Visa

-The consular administration has full authority to evaluate and request more documents than those submitted by the applicant.
+The VFS administration has full authority to evaluate and request more documents than those submitted by the applicant.
 Submitting the following documents, while required, does not guarantee issuance of a visa.

 International students (other than European Union nationals) residing in France for more than three months must obtain a “student” residence permit (which is distinct from a visa), within two months of their arrival in France.

-- Make an appointment with a study abroad adviser to discuss your interest in Sciences Po.
+- Make an appointment to see a study abroad adviser to discuss your interest in Sciences Po.

 Start planning your study abroad experience!